SeeClickFix/legal.seeclickfix.com/content/terms-and-conditions.md

 Should either party decide not to extend the term, such party must notify, in writing, the other party at least 90 days prior to the end of the current term.

-Termination for Cause.
-If either party fails to perform any of its material obligations under these Terms and Conditions and does not cure such failures within thirty (30) days after being given written notice specifying the nature of the failure, then the non-defaulting party may, by giving written notice to the other party, terminate all services as of the date specified in such notice of termination.
+2. *Termination for Cause.*  If either party fails to perform any of its material obligations under these Terms and Conditions and does not cure such failures within thirty (30) days after being given written notice specifying the nature of the failure, then the non-defaulting party may, by giving written notice to the other party, terminate all services as of the date specified in such notice of termination.

-Survival.
-The following Sections and any payment obligations hereunder shall survive any expiration or termination of service: A(3), C, D, E and and F (except F.3).
+3. *Survival.* The following Sections and any payment obligations hereunder shall survive any expiration or termination of service: A(3), C, D, E and F (except F.3).

-B. Services of SeeClickFix.
+### B. Services of SeeClickFix
 SeeClickFix will provide on a hosted, software-as-a-service basis, access to the Services described in the foregoing Order Form, via mobile applications, internet, and an embeddable interactive widget for public reporting, alerts on discussing